Search Illinois Divorce Records for Free (Obtain Licenses)

 Individuals who need to obtain certified copies of dissolution decrees can visit Room 802 of the Daley Center or the suburban courthouse where the case was heard; the address can be found below.
 Applicants will be advised on the costs to acquire copies at the courthouse.

-Cook County, Office of the Clerk of the Circuit Court
+Office of the Cook County Clerk of the Circuit Court

 Richard J. Daley Center, Room 802